UniDU: Towards A Unified Generative Dialogue Understanding Framework: Experiments

 \section{Experiments}

 We conduct the experiments on ten dialogue understanding corpora.
 Each task has two corpora.
-We evaluate UniDU framework with eight different training strategies.
+We evaluate the UniDU framework with eight different training strategies.
 Compared with well-designed models, our proposed UniDU can get better performance in five benchmarks.
-Then we deeply analyze different factors to affect the performance of UniDU model including DU tasks, unified format and pre-trained language models.
+Then we deeply analyze different factors affecting the UniDU model's performance, including DU tasks, unified format, and pre-trained language models.
 Last but not least, we conduct few-shot experiments to validate the generalization ability of UniDU.